 - Think about solutions to workplace challenges, and practical tools and ideas that attendees can apply once they’re back to work.
-Explore the “must-have” program ideas for next year, and consider the hot topics buzzing around your SIS or chapter.
+Explore the “must-have” program topics for next year; these topics support various competencies and skills comprising AALL’s Body of Knowledge (BoK) domains.
+Also consider the hot topics buzzing around your SIS or chapter.

 - Go beyond the “sage on a stage.”
 Think creatively about format, especially about ways to encourage attendees to work together to share experiences, brainstorm, or solve a problem.

 - Be clear and concise with your takeaways and description.
 Keep in mind that your most critical reader may be an administrator in a law firm, law school, or court, trying to decide whether or not to let your potential audience member attend.
 Please try to keep your description to fewer than 100 words.

 - The standard program length is one hour, so think about the best way to deliver the content of your program in that time frame.
 (There is also the option to propose longer-length deep dive programs [2.5 hours] and preconference workshops, which can range from half a day up to two days in length.)

 - Identify speakers who are the best individuals to present and/or lead discussions on the issue.
 If your subject matter expert is not necessarily a dynamic presenter, pair them with an energetic moderator who can keep the session moving.
 We are committed to elevating new and diverse voices in our profession—consider working with speakers who have the desired experience/education but who may not have presented at Annual Meeting in the past.